stat545ubc-2022/Tri_Van_Mini-Data-Analysis-1/TV_Mini_Data-Analysis_Deliverable_1.md

 <!-------------------------- Start your work below ---------------------------->

-Choice 1: *steam_games* Research Question: What is the relationship between “genre” and “all_reviews”?
+-   **Choice 1:** *steam_games* *Research Question:* What is the
+    relationship between “genre” and the average rating of review the receuved?

-Choice 2: *apt_buildings* Research Question: What is the relationship between “air_conditioning” and “year_built”?
+-   **Choice 2:** *apt_buildings* *Research Question*: What is the
+    relationship between “air_conditioning” and “year_built”?
-–\> This would be my final choice.I am interested in knowing that as the average summer in the last few years have been getting hotter, do more recent apartment equiped with air conditioning.
+    –\> This would be my final choice.I am interested in knowing that as the average summer in the last few years have been getting hotter, do more recent apartment equipped with air conditioning.

 <!----------------------------------------------------------------------------->